Nesvilab/IonQuant/README.md

 ## What is IonQuant?
-IonQuant is a label free quantification tool for TIMS-TOF PASEF data.
+IonQuant is a label free quantification tool for timsTOF PASEF DDA data.

 ## Why choose IonQuant?
 1. Fast